Jayfeather233/Java_project_Othello/README.md

 This is my project in CS107-F21.

-This repository is currently private.
+This repository is currently public.

 ### Bonus (20/30 pts):
 If your program satisfies all the above basic requirements, you will get 80 points.
 The